pentaho/pentaho-kettle/README.md

 $ mvn test
 ```

-If you want to remote debug a single java unit test (default port is 5005):
+If you want to remote debug a single Java unit test (default port is 5005):

 ```
 $ cd core